MA / MFA Dance Performance

 Introduction

-From the start you will be part of the membership of Trinity Laban Dance Collective (TLDC), a framework for working which foregrounds your experience as an individual performer, whilst also highlighting collectivity and collaboration as modes of artistic enquiry.
+Students form the membership of Trinity Laban Dance Collective (TLDC), a framework for working which foregrounds your experience as an individual performer, whilst also highlighting collectivity and collaboration as modes of artistic enquiry.

 Throughout the year, TLDC undertakes a range of different creative projects, workshops and classes, delivered with exceptional guidance from faculty and guest artists.
 These projects culminate in a range of performance opportunities, artistic outputs, dialogues and debates.